Freddie Roscoe: Reception

 Clapham was nominated in the 2015 British Soap Awards for Best Actor.
 In 2015, Clapham was nominated for an Inside Soap award for Best Affair with Sophie Austin who plays Lindsey Butterfield.
+Clapham was also longlisted for "Best Actor" at the 2024 Inside Soap Awards.

 After it was believed that Freddie was murdered by Lindsey, fans were furious and heartbroken and then said that they would stop tuning into Hollyoaks.
 Fans were in shock after it was shown that Freddie was indeed alive at the end of the Hollyoaks anniversary week.

 When it was revealed that Freddie killed Fraser Black, fans were disappointed.
 There was mixed reactions from fans when Freddie decided to blame Sam Lomax for the murder of Fraser.